kubernetes-sigs/cloud-provider-huaweicloud/docs/usage-guide.md

 ...
 ```

-### Example 3: automatically create new shared ELB services and an EIP
+### Example 3: Automatically create a new shared ELB service and create an EIP

 ```shell
 cat <<EOF | kubectl apply -f -